arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/image-classification/content.md

 In this example we also increased the drop out rate to 0.15 and the output neurons to 12.
 This increased the accuracy with the given training / test data.
 You may need to adapt those values based on your own data.

 Click on "Start Training" to train the machine learning model.
 A small amount of images, the **validation set**, are put aside before the training starts to validate the trained model.
 Not to be confused with the **test set** which can be used to evaluate the final model.
 Once the training finishes you will see some statistics on how well the model performed during validation.
-Ideally you get an accuracy of 100% for each object.
+Ideally, you get an accuracy of 100% for each object.
 If you get poor results you may have some images which are not representative of the objects you're trying to classify and should be removed from the data set.

 ![The confusion matrix shows the accuracy of the ML model after the last training cycle](assets/edge_impulse_training.png)